NewsKansas City Public Safety

 and last updated

-KANSAS CITY, Mo. — The Clay County Sheriff's Office says two people died in an airplane crash Wednesday near the Midwest National Air Center.
+KANSAS CITY, Mo. — Spelts Wealth Management, a financial advisory firm based in Chico, California, said that the two people who died in an airplane crash Wednesday near the Midwest National Air Center were employed at the firm.

 The Federal Aviation Administration says two people were on board a Cessna 340 that crashed in a soybean field around 12:30 p.m.
 Wednesday.